-In this RP/EA, the MS TIG proposes to select three preferred restoration alternatives with funding of \$21.5 Million (M).
-The alternatives are independent of each other and may be selected independently for implementation in this and/or future restoration plans by the MS TIG.
+In this Draft RP/EA, the MS TIG proposes three preferred restoration alternatives with proposed funding of \$21,500,000.
+The proposed preferred alternatives presented in this Draft RP/EA are independent of each other and may be selected independently for implementation in this and/or future restoration plans by the MS TIG.